 Get abnormal blood clots that could lead to heart attack or stroke

-Have antiphospholipid antibody syndrome, a group of symptoms that includes miscarriages, a platelet deficiency, and abnormal blood clots
+Have antiphospholipid antibody syndrome.
+This is a group of symptoms that includes miscarriages, a platelet deficiency, and abnormal blood clots.

 Have lupus or cancer

 A negative result means you don’t have these antibodies.
 Low to moderate results may mean the antibodies are there because of a recent health problem or a drug you have taken.
 High levels of this antibody may mean you have a higher risk for blood clots.
 Your healthcare provider cannot predict when a clot may happen.
 Your doctor may order a second test in about 12 weeks to confirm the results.

-A positive result does not necessarily mean you need medical treatment.
-If you have antiphospholipid syndrome, your doctor may suggest treatment that includes warfarin, an anti-clotting medication.
-Your health care provider will interpret the results in light of your overall health.
+A positive result does not mean you need treatment.
+If you have antiphospholipid syndrome, your provider may suggest treatment that includes warfarin, an anti-clotting medicine.
+Your provider will tell you what the results mean in light of your overall health.